jbh/dotfiles/README.md

 This feature only supports openfortivpn at the moment, because that's all I currently use.
 More will be added as I use them.

-The `dmenu_vpns` script looks at `.config/openfortivpn` for config files and lists them as options.
+The `dmenu_vpns` script looks at `.config/openfortivpn` and `.config/openconnect` for config files and lists them as options.
 This menu is bound to `super + v`.
 If you select one, it will connect to the VPN in an st terminal with the class `st-vpn` and a relevant title.
 This class is used in the bspwmrc to send the terminal to the #10 desktop, VPN.

 The `vpninfo` script is used as a custom script by polybar to output the currently connected VPNs to a polybar module.
 This is convenient.
 These two combined have reduced the necessity of nm-applet for me, so I no longer have nm-applet installed.

+> When creating normal openconnect config files, passwd and host are not options.
+However, for my scripts to work properly, they require passwd and host options.
+These options are read then deleted from the config file before openconnect is called.
+When openconnect disconnects, the file is replaced.
+I need to figure out a better way to do this, because if something fails, everything breaks and the backup has to be manually moved.

 **dmenu_configs**